/pdf-synthesis directly.

 Drag your PDF file onto the dropzone, or click Choose file to browse your filesystem.
 Only

-.pdf files are accepted.Wait for processing
+.pdf files are accepted.3

 PDF Synthesis runs extraction automatically after upload.
 A progress indicator shows parsing and analysis stages as they complete.
 Extraction time depends on document length and numeric density.